 The adoption process in North Dakota is not free.
 The private agencies all charge different fees, and those can amount to upwards of $10,000.
 One of the first things that prospective parents should do before they choose an agency is find out what their fees are before proceeding.
 There are many different subsidies available, and in some cases you may only have to pay the legal fees.

-Once an agency has been picked, the agency will normally guide the prospective parents through an orientation in which they learn about the adoption process and the prospective children.
+Once an agency has been chosen, the agency will normally guide the prospective parents through an orientation in which they learn about the adoption process and the prospective children.
 Agencies have different applications, so any questions should be guided to an adoption attorney.
 If your application has been accepted, another fee may be charged by the agency.

 This part is required by law, and is done in order to determine the fitness of the physical and emotional environment in which the child will live.
 This process is done through a series of interviews, and at least one home visit by a social worker.
 The questions are usually very personal, and sometimes a physical exam may be required to make sure the prospective parents are in good health.
 A background check is also necessary.
 This process could take up to a few months.